ashukid/tensorflow-codeground/README.md

 # tensorflow-codeground
-automatic code generation through static graphs :
+Automatic code generation through static graphs :

-1. Let user build a static graph through nodes ans links
+1. User builds a static graph through nodes and links.
-2. Generate code for the graph
+2. Automatically code is generated with given graph variables.
-3. Tutorials on different components of the code
+// todo --> Tutorials on different components of the code

+The website is live at http://aashu.me/tensorflow-codeground